sonic-net/SONiC/doc/scheduled-configurations/scheduled-configurations-hld.md

 3. `scheduledconfigmgrd` applies all the configurations bound to the time range by publishing to the `APPL_DB`
 4. During the scheduled deactivation time, `cron` updates the **status** field in the `TIME_RANGE_STATUS_TABLE` found in the `STATE_DB` to *inactive*
 5. A subscription notification is sent to `scheduledconfigmgrd`
-6. `scheduledconfigmgrd` deletes all the configurations bound to the time range by publishing to the `APPL_DB`
+6. `scheduledconfigmgrd` will go over each configuration bound to the time range, and either delete it from `APPL_DB`, or set a new *deactivation configuration*

 ## High-Level Design